Well I guess this is growing up

 I had an old copy of it lying around, and the book has been called “one of the greatest life-affirming novels of our time.”
 So I decided to give it another go.

-I didn’t remember much of the plot from my first go-round and to be honest, I now realize why.
-The story was kind of strange.
-Scenes felt contrived and choppy, inserted into the plot to expose certain philosophies as opposed to carry the storyline.
-The narrator seemed whiny, and Zorba, the hero of the novel, came across as shallow, selfish, and outright crazy.
+Turns out, the story is kind of strange.
+Scenes felt choppy, the narrator seemed whiny, and Zorba, the hero of the novel, came across as shallow, selfish, and crazy.
 Everything seemed a little melodramatic.

 Another thing I did not remember is the role of women in the story.
 The way the men use them, and the way they refer to them (a few examples: brazen bitch, brood mare, slut, whore, hussy, wench, “having no brains”…)